dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 `LoadAligned` and `LoadAlignedNonTemporal` require the input to be aligned.
 Aligned reads and writes should be slightly faster but using them comes at a price of increased complexity.
 "NonTemporal" means that the hardware is allowed (but not required) to bypass the cache.
 Non-temporal reads provide a speedup when working with very large amounts of data as it avoids repeatedly filling the cache with values that will never be used again.

-Currently .NET exposes only one API fo allocating unmanaged aligned memory: [NativeMemory.AlignedAlloc](https://learn.microsoft.com/dotnet/api/system.runtime.interopservices.nativememory.alignedalloc).
+Currently .NET exposes only one API for allocating unmanaged aligned memory: [NativeMemory.AlignedAlloc](https://learn.microsoft.com/dotnet/api/system.runtime.interopservices.nativememory.alignedalloc).
 In the future, we might provide [a dedicated API](https://github.com/dotnet/runtime/issues/27146) for allocating managed, aligned and hence pinned memory buffers.

 The alternative to creating aligned buffers (we don't always have the control over input) is to pin the buffer, find first aligned address, handle non-aligned elements, then start aligned loop and afterwards handle the remainder.
 Adding such complexity to our code is hardly ever worth it and needs to be proved with proper benchmarking on various hardware.